CV016/PlanetOracle/README.md

 # WorldWise: Keep Track of Your Adventures

 An application where you can register all the cities that you have ever traveled to.
+{This Application work is still in work as of this date}

 ## Table of contents